q1033854867/3D-Reconstruction/README.md

 # 3D-Reconstruction
 This is a MATLAB project of 3D-Reconstruction.
-By first running the prepross.m and then main.m, you can get the cloudpoints of demodata.
-Based on cloudpoints, you can reconstruct the object using other tools such as [MeshLab](http://www.meshlab.net/).
+By first running the `prepross.m` and then `main.m`, you can get the cloudpoints of demodata.
+Based on cloudpoints, you can reconstruct the object using other tools, such as [Geomagic Studio](https://www.3dsystems.com/) or [MeshLab](http://www.meshlab.net/).

 ## Components
 - demodata/